course-details-portlet

 Course materials

-Research papers from ACM SIGCHI, IEEE MASS, IEEE Transactions on Mobile Computing, as well as other journal and conference papers.
+The course material is picked based on recent research results.
+It includes research papers from ACM SIGCHI, IEEE MASS, IEEE Transactions on Mobile Computing, and other journals and conference papers.

 • Informatics